 Premises liability is a complex legal area.
 If you have been assaulted on someone else’s property, our experienced lawyers can investigate the incident to determine how your injury occurred and whether the property owner or business had a legal duty to protect you from harm and failed in that duty.
 Previous criminal activity is an important factor in a negligent security claim.
 We can investigate to find out whether similar violent crimes have been reported to police or business management in or near the location where your assault occurred.
 If so, the crime should have been foreseeable and stronger measures should have been taken to protect visitors from harm.

 Property owners and businesses have a legal responsibility to maintain their property in a reasonably safe condition to guard against foreseeable crimes.
-If you have been assaulted in another property, call Malloy Law Offices, LLC at (888) 607-8690 as soon as possible.
+If you have been assaulted in another property, contact Malloy Law Offices, LLC as soon as possible.
 You’ll speak with an attorney to schedule a free consultation.
 You may have a negligent security premises liability claim for compensation.